zikai1/CVPR24_PointSetReg/README.md

 # CVPR24_PointSetReg
 This repository contains the official implementation of our CVPR 2024 highlight paper "Correspondence-Free Nonrigid Point Set Registration Using Unsupervised Clustering Analysis".

-For convenience, the repository provides both MATLAB and C++ implementations.
+- For convenience, the repository provides both MATLAB and C++ implementations.
--The MATLAB implementation is extremely simple, while C++ implementation is much faster.
+- The MATLAB implementation is extremely simple, while C++ implementation is much faster.

 ## MATLAB
 - Step 1: Download the directory "matlab_code", which contains data normalization, registration, and denormalization implementations.